Cesar Millan: Early life

+Millán crossed the border into America in 1990 as an undocumented immigrant when he was 21 years old, speaking no English and with only US$100, in what he has described as a harrowing journey.
+He befriended Jada Pinkett Smith shortly after arriving in Los Angeles, and she set him up with one of her friends to learn English.

 Career

-Millan's first job in the United States was at a dog grooming store He later created the Pacific Point Canine Academy.
+Millan's first job in the United States was at a dog grooming store.
+He later created the Pacific Point Canine Academy.
 Jada Pinkett Smith became one of Millan's first clients and supporters when he was working as a limousine driver, providing him with an English tutor for a year.
 Subsequently, Millan created the Dog Psychology Center, a two-acre (0.81 ha) facility in South Los Angeles, specializing in working with large breed dogs.
 In 2009, the Dog Psychology Center moved to Santa Clarita, California.
 Millan also opened an East Coast clinic at the Country Inn Pet Resort in Davie, Florida, near Fort Lauderdale.

 In 2002, after a profile in the Los Angeles Times, Millan worked with MPH Entertainment, Inc. developing a television pilot for Dog Whisperer, a reality television series that follows Millan as he works in the field of dog rehabilitation.
-The series premiered on September 13, 2004, on the National Geographic Channel, subsequently moving to the Nat Geo WILD channel.
+The series premiered on September 13, 2004, on the National Geographic Channel, subsequently moving to the Nat Geo Wild channel.
 The show would become National Geographic's No. 1 show during its first season and was broadcast in more than eighty countries worldwide during its run.
 The final episode of the show was broadcast in the U.S. on September 15, 2012.

 In 2009, in conjunction with IMG, Millan introduced a monthly magazine also titled Cesar's Way, with The Wall Street Journal reporting at that time that half of American consumers recognized Millan.
 The magazine combined advice from Millan along with articles about the relationship between dogs and humans.
 The magazine ceased publication after its November/December 2014 issue.

-Cesar Millan's Leader of the Pack was an American documentary television series on the Nat Geo Wild channel which ran from January 5, 2013 to March 26, 2013.
-The next year, 2014, saw the premiere of Millan's new series, Cesar 911, on the Nat Geo WILD channel; in non-American markets, it is known as Cesar to the Rescue.
+The documentary television series Cesar Millan's Leader of the Pack aired on the Nat Geo Wild channel from January 5 to March 26, 2013.
+The next year, 2014, saw the premiere of Millan's new series, Cesar 911, on Nat Geo Wild; in non-American markets, it is known as Cesar to the Rescue.
 In 2015, he teamed up with children's television veterans Sid and Marty Krofft to create Mutt & Stuff, a preschool television show for the Nickelodeon channel.
 Millan's son Calvin stars in the series.
 In 2017, Millan and his older son Andre appeared in a new series Cesar Millan's Dog Nation, which ran for one season starting on March 3.